joaquimatheus/landpage_joaquimatheus/README.md

 - [CREATE USER](https://www.postgresql.org/docs/14/sql-createuser.html)
 - [GRANT](https://www.postgresql.org/docs/current/sql-grant.html)

-You need set the environment variables to connect the database in the **app**.
+You need set the environment variables to connect the database in the **App**.
-This app uses *dotenv* for this
+This App uses *dotenv* for this

 **Attention!**
 > you should never commit your .env variables if this happens anyone can view your